 We find that meeting with prospective firms before they submit an application helps them to:

 - understand the authorisation process and what happens at the various stages

 - understand our expectations of firms, and in particular the PRA and FCA Threshold Conditions

 - identify any particular concerns that the regulators might have early on, and help firms make an informed decision about whether to spend time and money on an application that may not progress further

 - submit as complete an application as possible.

 However, there is no statutory requirement to meet us before submitting an application.
-An application can be sent at any time, and we will use our statutory powers as set out in the Financial Services and Markets Act (FSMA) to reach a decision.
+An application can be submitted at any time, and we will use our statutory powers as set out in the Financial Services and Markets Act (FSMA) to reach a decision.

 For firms who are new to the regulatory environment (such as start-up firms), we generally aim to meet three times with firms:

 - Initial meeting: This takes place after a firm submits its draft business plan.
-It provides an opportunity for firms to discuss their plan and ask the regulators (the PRA and the FCA) questions about the authorisation process.
+It provides an opportunity for firms to discuss their plan and ask the regulators (us and the FCA) questions about the authorisation process.
 The regulators will provide written feedback for the firm to respond to in its business plan.

 - Feedback meeting: This takes place after a firm has submitted – and we have reviewed – its updated business plan.
 We will again provide feedback, which the firm will be expected to address in its business plan.